scottishgovernment/resources.mygov.scot/content-standards/content-delivery/quality-assurance/user-testing.md

 ## What it is

-By testing content, you can check users understand it and can use it.
+Testing your content involves checking that users understand it and can use it.
 Two common methods of testing content with users are ‘pens of power’ and ‘card sorts’.

 ## Why it’s important